15 Tips for Navigating a Flea Market Like a Pro

 10. Dig deep.

 Be willing to paw through piles of tarnished trappings and boxes of grimy odds and ends; your reward for doing the dirty work might well be a trove of buried treasure.
 Keep in mind that even rusty iron hardware, weathered wicker, and slightly bent metal signs can be cleaned, repaired, repurposed, or renewed to create something that is functional and aesthetically pleasing.

-Introduce yourself to dealers specializing in your gotta-have items to build mutually beneficial relationships for future flea market visits.
+"Don't look at your conversations with vendors as merely transactional.
+You're building a relationship with someone you'll probably see again," Daunis says.
+Introduce yourself to dealers specializing in your gotta-have items to foster mutually beneficial relationships for future flea market visits.
 Listen to the stories dealers share about their wares; knowing a piece's history will make you love it more.
 Ask dealers about specific items you're seeking; if they don't stock them, they are likely to have a friend (who has a friend, who has a friend) who sells what you're looking for.

-When bartering, do it in a positive manner.
-Ask dealers for their best price; if you're comfortable with that, then buy.
+When bargaining, do it in a positive manner.
+Have your goal price in mind, but always ask their price first; if you're comfortable with that, then buy.
 If not, offer them what you're willing to pay.
-If you can't come to a consensus, thank the dealer and move on to the next vendor.
+Vendors expect some back-and-forth, but if you can't come to a consensus, thank the dealer and move on to the next vendor.
 Don't haggle just to haggle; if you're not serious about the purchase, you're wasting time and probably irritating waiting buyers.

 Most vendors don't want to cart their entire inventory home.
 You can find great deals at the end of the day, especially when you have cash in hand.
 Head back to check on pieces you bargained for earlier in the day but were ultimately unable to afford to see if the dealer is more willing to negotiate the price.
 If you can't reach an agreement, ask the dealer if you can leave your name in case she's willing to part with the piece at your price at a later date.